Millennial Marketing Statistics

 • 90% of the millennial population have a habit of making sudden purchases without looking at the reviews

-• 42% of Millennial own houses by the age of 30.
+• 42% of millennials own houses by the age of 30.
 Whereas Gen X people result in the same at 48%.

-• In the above chart, the tablet is preferred by every generation but at a different level.
-The studies that, tablet is used by millennials 50%.
-Generation X and baby boomers including people more than 65 years are calculated at 57%, 37%, and 32% respectively.
+• Tablets are preferred by every generation but at a different level.
+The studies that, the tablet is used by millennials 50%.

 • On the other hand, when it comes to magazine reading and newspaper, in the United States of America magazine is preferred by 31% of the millennials.
 Whereas 35% of the Gen X population and 33% of the baby boomers are reading it.